BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/additive-synthesis/3-inharmonics.md

 # Inharmonic Series

-In [Harmonic Series](sec-harmonic-series), we build a sound consisting only of specific harmonics, i.e., a sound wave consistent of many frequencies which are whole-number multiples of the fundamental.
+In [Harmonic Series](sec-harmonic-series), we build a sound consisting only of specific harmonics, i.e., a sound wave consisting of many frequencies which are whole-number multiples of the fundamental.
-This gave us an harmonic tone.
+This gave us a harmonic tone.

 We added a slight frequency modulation to simulate a vibrato effect to make the sound more natural.
 Furthermore, we increased the steepness of the envelope for increasing frequency to emulate the natural phenomenon of faster disappearing high frequencies.